hotstuff194k/notes/README.md

 - Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
 This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
 By doing this, you can ensure that you are making progress towards your goal and not getting sidetracked by less important details.

 Another piece of wisdom for programmers is never to be afraid to ask for help.
 If you come across a problem or don't understand a concept, reach out to your colleagues, friends, or online communities.
 There is always someone willing to help, and by asking for assistance, it will help you to learn and grow as a programmer.
 Remember, everyone was once a beginner, so don’t be shy to reach for the help that is available to you.

+# 2024-03-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that others (including your future self) can easily understand and modify.
+Strive for simplicity in design, avoid unnecessary complexity, and remember that clarity triumphs over obfuscation.
+Always consider the longevity and scalability of your code."

+Also, "Premature optimization is the root of all evil" - Donald Knuth.
+This reminds us not to optimize code without profiling or solid evidence that it's a bottleneck.
+Write clear, functional code first, then optimize if and where needed.
+It saves time, enhances readability, and often leads to better overall performance due to well-considered optimizations."